Simo259k/DS-Fake-News-Project/README.md

 # DS-Fake-News-Project
-First year bachelor project in data science
+Second semester project in data science

 # Guidelines for processing of code